 Historical Estimates of Regional Short-lived Climate Forcing

-The highly heterogeneous distribution of SLCF abundances (section 6.3) translates to strong heterogeneity in the spatial pattern and temporal evolution of forcing and climate responses due to SLCFs.
+The highly heterogeneous distribution of SLCF abundances (Section 6.3) translates to strong heterogeneity in the spatial pattern and temporal evolution of forcing and climate responses due to SLCFs.
 This section assesses the spatial patterns of the current forcing due to aerosols and their historical evolution by region.